Eazhi/beancount-categorizers/README.md

         "Income:Employer": ["Employer"],
         "Expenses:Food:Groceries": ["Grocery stores.*", "Another grocery store"],
     },
-    # optional match mechanism, either on the payee, the narration or both
+    MatchMechanism.ANY,  # optional match mechanism, either on the payee, the narration or both )
-)

 CONFIG = [